HTTPArchive/almanac.httparchive.org/src/content/en/2019/caching.md

 A cacheable resource is stored by the client for a period of time and available for reuse on a subsequent request.
 Across all HTTP requests, 80% of responses are considered cacheable, meaning that a cache is permitted to store them.
 Out of these,

-*   6% of requests have a time to time (TTL) of 0 seconds, which immediately invalidates a cached entry.
+*   6% of requests have a time to live (TTL) of 0 seconds, which immediately invalidates a cached entry.
 *   27% are cached heuristically because of a missing `Cache-Control` header.
 *   47% are cached for more than 0 seconds.